 - 14. Interpretation disputes may be distinguished from mere or occasional expressions of disagreement on the meaning of international labour standards and from clarification requests addressed to the Office for advice.
 Disagreement on the scope or meaning of certain provisions may arise without necessarily calling into question the validity of comments, conclusions or recommendations of the supervisory bodies or interfering with their authority to formulate such comments, conclusions or recommendations.
 As for requests addressed to the Office, they seek to obtain clarifications on the meaning of specific provisions, mainly through a careful review of the preparatory work. - 15.
 As a matter of constitutional theory and practice, article 37(1) has always been understood as conferring a binding and decisive effect to advisory opinions obtained on that basis.
 In its early years, the ILO in reality, the League of Nations acting at the Organization's request had recourse to the advisory function of the PCIJ on six occasions between 1922 and 1932 on the basis of the provision inserted in the 1919 Constitution which is almost identical to the current article 37(1).
 The PCIJ rendered advisory opinions on the interpretation of the Constitution on five occasions and of a Convention on one occasion (Night Work (Women) Convention, 1919 (No. 4)).
 All six advisory opinions were promptly accepted and implemented.
-For instance, following the interpretation of Convention No. 4 by the PCIJ, the Conference decided that it was necessary to revise Convention No. 4 and thus adopted the Night Work (Women) Convention (Revised), 1934 (No. 41). - 16.
+For instance, following the interpretation of Convention No. 4 by the PCIJ, the Conference decided that it was necessary to revise Convention No. 4 and thus adopted the Night Work (Women) Convention (Revised), 1934 (No. 41).
+15 - 16.
 All six pronouncements provided valuable inputs and guidance with regard to the mandate, scope of action and normative function of the Organization.
 The first advisory opinion on article 3(5) of the Constitution has shed and continues to shed light on the issue of the method of nomination of non-governmental delegates at the Conference.
 The advisory opinion on women's night work led to the revision of Convention No. 4 while the three advisory opinions on ILO competence confirmed that the scope of standard-setting could extend to work in agriculture and could regulate the employers' activities.
 As for the advisory opinion on the Free City of Danzig, it determined that the capacity of an entity to freely participate in ILO activities, such as the ratification of international labour Conventions, is a precondition for statehood, and by implication, a precondition for admission to ILO membership. - 17.
 To date, the ILO has not referred any interpretation question for an advisory opinion to the ICJ since the latter succeeded the PCIJ.
-As for the reasons why there has been no recourse
+As for the reasons why there has been no recourse to article 37 since 1932, it should be recalled that the initial constitutional set up in 1919 consisted in distinguishing among three normative functions, the adoption of international labour standards, the control of their application and their interpretation.
+Gradually, and especially

-&lt;sup>13 The Mavrommatis Palestine Concessions, Judgment, Series A, No. 2, p.
-11.
+13 The Mavrommatis Palestine Concessions, Permanent Court of International Justice, Collection of Judgments, Series A, No. 2, 11.

-&lt;sup>14 The term "question" in article 14 of the League's Covenant is commonly understood as referring to matters other than disputes or specific aspects of disputes considered separately or legal questions arising outside of any dispute; see Robert Kolb (ed.), Commentaire sur le Pacte de la Société des Nations, 2014, p.
-593.
+14 The term "question" in Article 14 of the League's Covenant is commonly understood as referring to matters other than disputes or specific aspects of disputes considered separately or legal questions arising outside of any dispute; see Robert Kolb, ed., Commentaire sur le Pacte de la Société des Nations, 2014, 593.

-&lt;sup>15 Interpretation of the Convention of 1919 concerning Employment of Women during the Night (Advisory Opinion 25; PCIJ Rep Series A/B No. 50).
+15 Interpretation of the Convention of 1919 concerning Employment of Women during the Night (Advisory Opinion 25; PCIJ Rep Series A/B No. 50).